-The Board comprises seven (7) Directors, comprising two (2) Executive Directors; three (3) Independent Non-Executive Directors; and two (2) Non-Independent and Non-Executive Director.
+For FY2024, the Board comprises seven (7) Directors, comprising two (2) Executive Directors; three (3) Independent Non-Executive Directors; and two (2) Non-Independent and Non-Executive Directors.
+As at date of Report, the Board reduced to six (6) Directors, comprising one (1) Executive Director; three (3) Independent Non-Executive Directors; and two (2) Non-Independent and Non-Executive Directors.
 There is an appropriate mix of core competencies and diversity of experience to direct and lead the Company.
 There is a good balance between the Executive and Non-Executive Directors, with an independent element on the Board.
 As at the date of this report, the Board comprises the following members:

-Mr. Chua Ser Miang (Non-Executive Chairman and Independent Director)

-Dr. Shao Yongxin (Executive Director and Group Chief Executive Officer ("Group CEO"))
+Mr. Chua Ser Miang (Non-Executive Chairman and Independent Director) Dr. Shao Yongxin (Executive Director and Group Chief Executive Officer ("Group CEO")) Professor Chew Chong Yin (Independent Director) Mr. Lin Ming Khin (Independent Director) Ms. Ng Sook Hwa (Non-Executive and Non-Independent Director) Dr. Ng Chin Siau (Non-Executive and Non-Independent Director)

-Dr. Ong Siew Hwa (Executive Director)

-Professor Chew Chong Yin (Independent Director)

-Mr. Lin Ming Khin (Independent Director)

-Ms. Ng Sook Hwa (Non-Executive and Non-Independent Director)

-Dr. Ng Chin Siau (Non-Executive and Non-Independent Director)

-Dr. Ng Chin Siau was appointed on 15 June 2023.